 George Stoddard has been with The Haven at College since 2015 when he helped launch the Haven Recovery Residence in Isla Vista, serving University of California Santa Barbara and Santa Barbara City College students.
 George has worked on a number of Haven campuses helping University Administrators design and attain their goals around treatment and support access for students with mental health challenges.
 In his role as Operations and Student Care Manager, George is passionate about connecting with struggling students and helping them find clinical and inclusive community support both on campus and online.
 In his free time, George can be found on the golf course and spending time with family and friends.

-As the Alcohol and Drug Education Facilitator for The Haven at College, Cortney McClure is an enthusiastic champion for college students overcoming substance use struggles.
+As the Student Care Coordinator and Health Educator for The Haven at College, Cortney McClure is an enthusiastic champion for college students overcoming substance use struggles.
 Cortney’s background in the Narcotics and Crime Lab of the Los Angeles County Sheriff’s Department gave her hands-on knowledge of the severity of drug dependence in our communities, and her personal experience with close friends and family members battling addiction drives her passion for recovery.
 Cortney brings a special blend of empathy, relatability, and confidence into her work with The Haven at College, and she believes that every single student’s experience is important and relevant.
 Cortney is currently completing her degree with SNHU and is a self-proclaimed cheerleader for the important work The Haven at College is accomplishing.